cloud-gov/cg-site/content/docs/ops/managing-users.md

 ## Resetting TOTP tokens

 Follow the process below for users logging in with a cloud.gov account.
-It is our responsibility to verify the reset request is legitimate.

 If the user requesting a reset has any apps, routes, or services in their sandbox or access to any other spaces or orgs make sure they **[are informed]({{< relref "docs/getting-started/accounts.md#if-you-can-t-access-your-token-codes" >}})** these will be removed.